History of Athletic Bilbao: The Valverde era

-With a very successful 2013–14 campaign, which included a 1–0 victory over Barcelona, they finished fourth in the league, meaning a new exciting UEFA Champions League campaign.
-Stars Aritz Aduriz and Ander Herrera shone, meaning the summer would be full of begging suitors for their players, and indeed, the summer transfer market began with a bid for Herrera; a €36 million deal was finalized in June 2014 with Manchester United.
+During the 2013–14 campaign, which included a 1–0 victory over Barcelona, they finished fourth in the league, meaning a new UEFA Champions League campaign.
+Aritz Aduriz and Ander Herrera proved to play well, with the summer transfer market beginning with a bid for Herrera; a €36 million deal was finalized in June 2014 with Manchester United.

 In the first weeks of the 2014–15 season, Athletic had a triumphant first full-capacity match in the new San Mamés as they defeated Napoli to qualify for the Champions League group stage, however they could only finish 3rd behind FC Shakhtar Donetsk and FC Porto and were then knocked out of the Europa League by Torino.
 Athletic reached the final of the Copa del Rey, but once again lost to Barcelona, 3–1.
 Captain for the occasion was Andoni Iraola, playing in his final match after over 500 appearances for the club.
 He was the only Athletic player to start the 2009, 2012 and 2015 cup finals (Susaeta appeared at some point in each of them, as did four men from Barcelona).

 In addition to qualifying for the subsequent Europa League through their league position, Athletic qualified for the 2015 Spanish Super Cup as cup finalists.
 The reserves at Bilbao Athletic won promotion to the Segunda División for the first time in 19 years.

 Beginning the 2015–16 season in the first leg of the Super Cup on 14 August 2015 at San Mamés, Athletic historically defeated Barcelona 4–0, with Aritz Aduriz scoring a hat-trick.
 In the return leg at Camp Nou, Athletic hung on with a 1–1 draw to win their first trophy since 1984.
 Aduriz continued to score freely throughout the season, finishing with 36 goals in all competitions; this form earned him a place in the Spain squad for Euro 2016 along with clubmate Mikel San José.
 Other strong performances, notably from youngsters Sabin Merino, Iñigo Lekue and Iñaki Williams and new signing Raúl García contributed to a strong 5th-place finish in the league.

 In Europe, Athletic won their group in the Europa League and advanced to the quarter-finals where they were only defeated on penalties by the holders and eventual repeat winners Sevilla FC.
 Long-serving club captain Carlos Gurpegui retired from playing to become a member of the coaching staff, and Bilbao Athletic were relegated back to the Segunda División B after just one season.